TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-05-16-don-t-ever-use-listeners.md

 $input->getOption('resource');
 ```

-Now you need to get resource somewhere else.
-Was is "source", "sources", "resource" or "directory"?
+Now you need to get this resource somewhere else.
+Was it "source", "sources", "resource" or "directory"?
 You don't care, constant autocomplete in PHPStorm tells you:

 ```php
 # in class A